Chuyển đến nội dung chính

 This tutorial makes use of Web3.js v1.x.x.
 Not all functionality might work with Web3.js v4.

-Please create a new folder in which we can work on our project, then install web3js using npm.
+Create a new folder in which you can work on your project, then install Web3.js using npm.

 npm install web3